SnowballSH/Avalanche/README.md

 Avalanche also has a lichess account: https://lichess.org/@/IceBurnEngine (It might not be online until I host it some time in the future... but you can still view its games!)

-Brilliant win against Blunder 7.6.0 in CCRL division 7 tournament: https://lichess.org/eENdzud8/white
+Brilliant win against Inanis 1.0.1 (2675) in CCRL Amateur tournament Division 6: https://lichess.org/study/1UVjx7eE/vY896gMZ#0

 ## Credits